conan-io/conan-io.github.io/_posts/2018-06-11-Transparent-CMake-Integration.markdown

 dependency and all the transitive ones, in this case, OpenSSL and ZLib, and some macros we can call to ease the task of linking with our dependencies.

-In our CMakeLists.txt (shown above) we are including that file and calling `conan_basic_setup()`.
+In our ``CMakeLists.txt`` (shown above) we are including that file and calling `conan_basic_setup()`.

 This macro will do several things for us:

 - Check if the specified compiler in the conan install matches the one detected by CMake.
 - Adjusting the output directories, rpaths configurations, std library, runtime (only Visual Studio), fPIC flag, all according to the specified settings in the conan install command (default profile in this example).
-- Prepare transitive targets (modern cmake) and needed variables (global approach) to link with the dependencies.
+- Prepare transitive targets (modern CMake) and needed variables (global approach) to link with the dependencies.

-Any of these automatic adjustments can be called individually instead of calling `conan_basic_setup()` so we can control exactly what we want Conan to do for us.
+Any of these automatic adjustments can be [called individually](https://docs.conan.io/en/latest/reference/generators/cmake.html#methods-available-in-conanbuildinfo-cmake) instead of calling `conan_basic_setup()` so we can control exactly what we want Conan to do for us.

 Now we can build the application just calling CMake: